fuzhanrahmanian/MISCHBARES/README.rst

 Overview
 --------

 Auto-MISCHBARES, building upon our `HELAO framework <https://github.com/helgestein/helao-pub>`_,  is designed for high-throughput electrochemical research.
-It automates the study different electrolyte and/or electrode materials, different electrochemcial protocols in order to characterize the interphase formations at a millimeter scale, enhancing the efficiency of material discovery.
-This system's significant feature is its ability to autonoumussly asynchronously orchestrate sequential or parallel experiments, integrated with advanced Quality Control assessments and `MADAP <https://github.com/fuzhanrahmanian/MADAP>`_ for advanced data analysis using AI algorithms.
+It automates the study of different electrolyte and/or electrode materials, different electrochemical protocols in order to characterize the interphase formations at a millimeter scale, enhancing the efficiency of material discovery.
+This system's significant feature is its ability to autonomously asynchronously orchestrate sequential or parallel experiments, integrated with advanced Quality Control assessments and `MADAP <https://github.com/fuzhanrahmanian/MADAP>`_ for advanced data analysis using AI algorithms.
 The web interface of Auto-MISCHBARES offers streamlined user control, and its database design adheres to FAIR principles, promoting robust and transparent research in battery material science.